 In addition to its rental, sales and customisation operations, THL also owns and operates: the Kiwi Experience (www.kiwiexperience.com), a series of hop-on-hop-off guided bus tours throughout New Zealand; a variety of guided tours through the Waitomo Caves in New Zealand (www.waitomo.com) including glowworm tours and cave rafting; and it licenses out the Maui, KEA and Britz brands in Southern Africa.
-It has also established a 50:50 joint venture called TH2connect (www.th2.com) to create a digital platform in the United States that would facilitate campervan owners planning and booking trips, monitoring systems remotely, roadside assistance and peer-to-peer campervan and campsite renting.
+It also owns: 46% of Outdoria (www.outdoria.com.au), an outdoor tourism marketplace where users can plan trips and purchase outdoor and camping equipment; and 26% of Togo Group (www.togogroup.io), previously named TH2connect, a digital platform in the United States that facilitates campervan owners planning and booking trips, monitoring systems remotely, roadside assistance and peer-to-peer campervan and campsite renting.

 Rental vehicle operators are often characterised as capital intensive and volatile because of the seasonal uncertainty in demand for tourism-related activities.
 Companies try to maximise their rental fees and the utilisation of their vehicles by enticing customers to upgrade their services and rent their vehicles for longer periods of time, by optimising when to maintain or sell their older vehicles, and by acquiring distributed operators to leverage their combined operating efficiencies and the geographic availability of their vehicles.
-Specifically, THL has indicated its near-term focus is to: continue expanding the geographic scope of its operations and its fleet size, especially across the United States including its joint venture TH2; attract more customers through better quality customer experience; continue to seek further value-accretive acquisitions .
+Specifically, THL has indicated its near-term focus is to: operate a smaller fleet and target domestic customers while international travel restrictions remain in place .
 As with most vehicle retailers, the number of new and used vehicles it sells and the average gross margin it earns on the vehicles it resells are two of THL’s other important value drivers.
-In order to sell more vehicles at a higher gross margins, THL has recently expanded its New Zealand presence by reducing the excess fleet carry over from the prior year .
+In order to sell more vehicles at a higher gross margins, THL has recently reduced its excess fleet carry over from the prior year .